getzlab/canine/pipeline_options.md

 given a large disk (as most job data will reside there) and a powerful instance type (to avoid becoming a bottleneck to the compute nodes).

+**Note:** The TransientGCP backend is configured to schedule jobs as if each hyper-thread were an actual physical core.
+This allows applications to access all available vCPUs on the compute nodes.
+If your application does not support hyper-threading, this will cause massive overutilization of the CPUs.
+In this case, you must either adjust your `resources` to request _double_ the cpus that you will actually use or use your own slurm cluster (with the `Remote` or `Local` backends) and configure the nodes, and SelectTypeParameters such that multiple jobs cannot share the same core

 This backend can run without configuation, but here is an example:

 ```yaml